Looking for an effective bed cooling system?

 Like BedJet, ChiliPad offers single and dual-zone temperature control.

 A dual-zone system consists of one large pad with two distinct zones.
-Each zone is connected to its Cube and comes with its remote control.
+Each zone is connected to the control unit and comes with its remote control.

 This allows couples to control the temperature on their side of the bed.

-If only one of you needs temperature control, you can order a full, half queen, half king, or half Cal King size (depending on your bed size) and use it on just one side of the bed.
+If only one of you needs temperature control, you can order a single size for a Queen size bed or a Twin XL for a King size bed and use it on just one side of the bed.

-The cube does have some fan noise, but it’s not intrusive and could even be soothing if white noise helps you sleep better.
+The control unit does emit some fan noise, but it’s not intrusive and could even be soothing if white noise helps you sleep better.

-ChiliPad doesn’t have any smartphone or smart home control.
-You use a 3-button wireless remote control to increase/decrease temperature and turn the cube on/off.
+ChiliPad doesn’t have smartphone or smart home control, but does come with a 3-button wireless remote control you can use to increase/decrease temperature and turn the cube on/off.

-The Cube itself has a touch-sensitive control panel with the same buttons as well as a display showing the current temperature and a low water indicator.
+The control unit also has a touch-sensitive control panel with the same buttons as well as a display showing the current temperature and a low water indicator.

 - Cools fast and efficiently.